SSWConsulting/SSW.Rules.Content/rules/different-types-of-testing/rule.md

 This type of testing is often performed before a deployment or release of the software and can be time-consuming and expensive.
 Making risk-based selections of which tests to perform and the judicious use of automation can both reduce the time required for regression testing.

 ::: greybox
 Why perform regression testing?
-To mitigate the risk of intentional code changes causes unintended effects.
+To mitigate the risk of intentional code changes causing unintended effects.
 :::

 ### End-to-end testing